Andrey Kuznetsov (tennis): 2018–2019: Hiatus and coaching career

 Kuznetsov's only tournament of 2018 was when he participated in the Koblenz Challenger, taking place in January and lost his first round match against alternate player Ilya Ivashka.

 In 2019, he was announced as the coach of Russian tennis player Evgeny Donskoy.

-2020–2022: Comeback, Challenger title and French Open qualification
+2020-2022: Comeback, Challenger title and French Open qualification

 Kuznetsov returned on court at the 2020 US Open after nearly three years absence.
 He received a protected ranking and won his first round match against Sam Querrey in straight sets but lost in the next round to 11th seed Karen Khachanov in straight sets.

 Kuznetsov won his first challenger title in close to six years at the 2021 President's Cup II defeating Jason Kubler in the final.

 He qualified for the 2022 French Open for his Grand Slam main draw participation in two years and in five years at this Major.

+2023-2024: Back to coaching

+At the 2023 Winston-Salem Open he entered the singles main draw as a lucky loser directly into the second round after the withdrawal of 16th Emil Ruusuvuori.

+He was coaching compatriot Roman Safiullin in 2023 and 2024.